 Having acne can be a painful and discomforting ordeal.
-While there could be plenty of probable reasons for having acne, the main reason behind the break out might be your toothpaste.
+While there are plenty of probable reasons for having acne, the main culprit behind the break out might be your toothpaste.
 As weird as it sounds, toothpaste can be harsher on your skin than you know.
 But can toothpaste cause pimples?

-One of the main reasons people have pimples is because of exposure of the skin to damaging chemicals.
-One such harmful chemical is an ingredient of toothpaste (Sodium lauryl sulfate), which helps the toothpaste in foaming and can have some side effects like acne.
+The main reason people have pimples is because of exposure of the skin to damaging chemicals.
+One such harmful chemical is an ingredient of toothpaste.
+Sodium lauryl sulfate, which helps the toothpaste in foaming can have some side effects like acne.
 SLS is a surfactant whose job is to trap and remove any harmful product deposited in your mouth.
-This is a detergent that will eventually lead your skin to become dry and irritable.
-SLS based toothpaste may significantly help in removing the plaque deposited on your teeth but they might also be the trigger for all the painful acne and mouth sores.
+This is a detergent which will eventually lead your skin to become dry and irritable.
+SLs based toothpaste may significantly help in removing the plaque deposited on your teeth but might also be the trigger for all the painful acne and mouth sores.

 To curb the dryness caused by this sulfate detergent, the skin produces more oil which leads to the development of acne.
 While SLS can be really effective in cleaning the teeth, it can also be the cause behind the inflammation of the skin around your mouth.
 Many brands have now realized the need to use natural and harmless ingredients in their products.

 HOW TO AVOID THIS?

 The reason most people get acne around their mouth is that they cleanse their face before brushing.
 To make sure that your skin isn’t brought into contact with the damaging ingredients of toothpaste, wash your face immediately after brushing your teeth.
 This prevents the area around your mouth from getting exposed to the harmful chemicals and thus avoiding any potential damage.